Kingsoft Cloud (NASDAQ:KC) Stock Price Up 6.3%

-Separately, Zacks Investment Research raised Kingsoft Cloud from a “strong sell” rating to a “hold” rating in a research note on Tuesday, August 17th.
+Separately, Zacks Investment Research upgraded Kingsoft Cloud from a “strong sell” rating to a “hold” rating in a research report on Tuesday, August 17th.

 Kingsoft Cloud Holdings Limited provides cloud services to businesses and organizations in China.
 The company offers public cloud services to customers in various verticals, including game, video, AI, e-commerce, education, and mobile internet; enterprise cloud services to customers in financial service, public service, and healthcare business, and others.